What is in this leaflet

 - Other medicines used to lower cholesterol or triglyceride

-- Cyclosporin (used to suppress the immune system)
+- Ciclosporin (used to suppress the immune system)

 - Itraconazole, ketoconazole (used to treat fungal infections)

-- Protease inhibitors for the treatment of HIV infection and/or Hepatitis C, such as efavirenz, fosamprenavir, ritonavir and boceprevir
+- Protease inhibitors for the treatment of HIV infection and/or Hepatitis C, such as efavirenz, fosamprenavir, ritonavir, boceprevir, telaprevir, tipranavir/ritonavir, and simeprevir

 - Diltiazem (used in the treatment of high blood pressure and some heart conditions such as angina and irregular heart beat)